wqlin08/LST-Downscaling-Project/README.md

 The project consists of three main Python scripts:

-1. **preprocessing.py**: Handles data preprocessing, including clipping rasters with shapefiles, calibrating satellite imagery, and calculating spectral indices (NDVI, MNDWI, NDBI).
+1. **preprocessing.py**: Handles data preprocessing, including clipping rasters with shapefiles, calibrating satellite imagery, and calculating spectral indices (NDVI, MNDWI, NDBI, ASVI).
 2. **lst_downscaling.py**: Implements LST downscaling using Linear Regression and Random Forest models, trained on Landsat data and applied to Sentinel-2 data.
 3. **visualization.py**: Generates visualizations of the spectral indices and downscaled LST results using matplotlib.